9 Most Dangerous Invasive Species in Ontario

 2. It grows into dense stands that suffocate and choke out new trees and other plants, hindering the regeneration of forests.

-3. It is challenging to eradicate because the seeds are quickly dispersed by the wind, and new plants can arise from root pieces.
+3. It is challenging to eradicate because the wind quickly disperses the seeds, and new plants can arise from root pieces.

 4. Colonies create mats of intertwined vines that are difficult to navigate and obstruct recreational activities in the forest.

 5. Leaves and roots may poison livestock.
-Deer and other animals avoid it as well, putting less desirable native plants under increased grazing strain.
+Deer and other animals also avoid it, putting less desirable native plants under increased grazing strain.

 6. The monarch butterfly, a species in danger in Ontario, is in danger from the vine.
 The butterflies lay their eggs on it, but the larvae cannot finish their life cycle and die.